 “Where can I get more of this?”

 I’m not sure why, but Riesling does this, especially German Riesling.
-In fact, we wine geeks tend to get more compulsive about German Riesling than any other wine.
+In fact, wine professionals tend to get more compulsive about German Riesling than just any other wine.
 Half my cellar, which is not huge by any stretch, is German Riesling.
 That’s not a rare thing.
-It’s not uncommon among my fellow MS’ to own dozens of cases of German Riesling --even 100+ cases in a few instances.
-Why do we get so dangerously excited about wine that is white, light and usually slightly sweet?
-Here are several reasons:
+It’s not uncommon among my fellow MS’ to own dozens of cases of German Riesling--even 100-plus cases in a few instances.
+Why do we get so dangerously excited about a wine that is white, light, and usually slightly sweet?
+There are several reasons:

-Drinkability: as jaded as one can become after many years in the business it’s easy to forget that wine is supposed to be delicious.
-Riesling reminds us that the same wine can be remarkably complex and yet utterly delicious with each sip.
+Drinkability: as jaded as one can become after many years in the business, it’s easy to forget that wine is supposed to be delicious.
+Riesling reminds us with each sip that the same wine can be remarkably complex and yet utterly delicious.

 Complexity: Riesling, in particular German Riesling, has a wider expression of aromas and flavors than any other white wine.
-And because the wine is made in so many different styles--from the rich, dry and complex Erste Lage bottlings to cranium-rattling sweet TBA’s and everything in between—you’ll bound to find just about any and everything in the glass with the exception of beef jerky.
+And because the wine is made in so many different styles--from rich, dry, and complex Grosse Lage bottlings to cranium-rattling sweet TBA’s and everything in between—you’ll bound to find just about any and everything in the glass.
 In Master Sommelier classes we often teach that white wines have five different fruit groups.
 I’m convinced that Riesling has eleven (or is that infinity?).